PetraMMM/aws-reStart-Journey/Labs/Security/CloudTrail.md

 ## The Scenario
 The company's leadership team discovered that their website had been hacked.
 They needed a way to track infrastructure changes and determine exactly who made them.
-I stepped in to trace the unauthorized modifications—specifically, changes made to the EC2 security groups—and remediate the vulnerabilities.
+I stepped in to trace the unauthorized modifications, specifically changes made to the EC2 security groups.

 ## My Approach & Technical Implementation